hugo-sid/hugo-blog-awesome/README.md

 If you are using this theme for any website, feel free to list the website here.
 You can submit a pull request (PR) to include your website.

+## Support

+Don't forget to ⭐️ the repo if you liked this theme!

 ## License

 This theme is released under the MIT license.
 For more information read the [License](https://github.com/hugo-sid/hugo-blog-awesome/LICENSE.md).